Participating in an employer-sponsored retirement plan is one of the best ways to save for retirement – especially if they match your contributions.

 Benefits & Challenges of SEP IRAs

-SEP IRAs were created specifically for small business owners who wanted to offer retirement plans to employees and for self-employed individuals.
-Many small business owners don’t employ enough people to justify a full 401(k), so the SEP IRA is a great benefit to offer in a small business setting.
+SEP IRAs were created specifically for self-employed individuals and small business owners who wanted to offer retirement plans to employees.
+Many small business owners don’t employ enough people to justify the cost of a full 401k, so a SEP IRA is a great benefit to offer in a small business setting due to its minimal administration costs.

 A SEP is also a great vehicle if you want to actively manage investments, since all trades are made with no tax consequences.
 Many SEP providers offer a wide range of investment choices.

-However, it’s important to note that all employees must receive the same percentage of earned income or compensation (up to 25%), so these plans can be expensive.
-Additionally, SEP IRAs do not allow catch-up contributions, as they are funded only by employer contributions.
+Contributions are not required in a given year, but it’s important to note that if a contribution is made, all employees must receive the same percentage of earned income or compensation (up to 25%), so these plans can be expensive.
+Additionally, SEP IRAs do not allow catch-up contributions for those over age 50.

-- Employer Nonelective Contributions: 25% of compensation as defined by the plan.
+- Employer Contributions: 25% of compensation as defined by the plan.

-- Self-Employed Contributions: You must make a special calculation to determine your elective deferrals and nonelective contributions.
-The IRS states that when you are calculating the contribution, compensation is your earned income and is defined as “net earnings from self-employment after deducting both:
+- Self-Employed Contributions: You must make a special calculation to determine your employee deferral and employer profit-sharing contributions.
+The IRS states that when you’re calculating the contributions, compensation is your earned income and is defined as “net earnings from self-employment after deducting both:

 - one-half of your self-employment tax, and